ningxiaoz/MERNPACK-DEMO/README.md

 # 2.Use Okta

 Register okta account and get domain url and client_id from okta home page.
-Then copy them to paste in the client side app.js You can ignore my domain url'https://dev-783322.oktapreview.com'
+Then copy them to paste in the client side app.js.

 <Router>